Are you looking to find a roommate? What questions should you ask this potential roommate?

 2. What’s your lifestyle like during the weekend?

-Do they spend time out with friends?
-Do they want to have parties?
-Do they have family in the area who will be dropping by?
+Do you spend time out with friends?
+Do you want to have parties?
+Do you have family in the area who will be dropping by?
 Maybe there’s a significant other who will be visiting on weekends.
 How compatible is all this with your weekend plans?
+Perhaps you both could do some activities together if you enjoy the same things.

-Also, discuss entertainment: What kind of music do they like?
-Do they spend weekends watching TV?
-Will they have friends over to watch sports?
+Also, discuss entertainment: What kind of music do you like?
+Do you spend weekends watching TV?
+Will you have friends over to watch sports?

 There are several aspects to this question.
 If you have a pet or want one, you need to know if your prospective roommate is comfortable with that.
 Are there allergy problems?
 Just a personal preference not to have a pet?
 Similarly, if the roommate has or wants a pet, find out what kind of pet they want.
 If they want a cat or dog, you need to know what the rental agreement allows and whether there will be a charge or pet deposit.
 Even if the apartment allows pets, there could be a weight and/or breed restriction.